Working at the University of Montpellier

 ITRF Competition

-- For more information about the various types of competitive exams (eligibility requirements, types of tests, etc.), please visit the Ministry’s website (MESRI).
+- For more information on the various types of competitive exams (eligibility requirements, types of tests, etc.), please visit the Ministry’s website (MESRI).

 - The University’s HR Department’s recruitment office is also available to answer your questions via [email | ].